 Features

-It uses both CHIRP sonar and down imaging.
-You can view them on the split-screen or with the Lowrance exclusive DownScan Overlay mode, making all the important information easy to see.
+It runs CHIRP sonar and down imaging together.
+View them split-screen or in Lowrance DownScan Overlay, which keeps the important detail easy to see.

 Is the Lowrance Hook2 4x Bullet for You?